Kaveeta

-Nasreen Rizvi, also known as Kaveeta, is a Pakistani film actress who is known for films Tere Mere Sapne (1975), Society Girl (1976), Mohabbat Aur Mehangai (1976), Kabhi Kabhi (1978), Mutthi Bhar Chawal (1978), Mian Biwi Razi (1982) and Qasam (1993).
+Nasreen Rizvi, also known as Kaveeta, is a Pakistani former film actress who is known for films Tere Mere Sapne (1975), Society Girl (1976), Mohabbat Aur Mehangai (1976), Kabhi Kabhi (1978), Mutthi Bhar Chawal (1978), Mian Biwi Razi (1982) and Qasam (1993).

 Early life

 Nasreen Rizvi was born in 1960 in Karachi, Pakistan.
 Her mother Mehtab Rizvi also had a career in the film industry and her father Tayyab Hussain Rizvi was a producer.
 Kaveeta's elder sister Sangeeta was already associated with Pakistani cinema.

 Career

 Acting

-She has mostly worked in films produced and directed by her elder sister Sangeeta.
-Kaveeta worked in almost 70 films during her 20-year career from 1974 - 1994.
+She mostly worked in films produced and directed by her elder sister Sangeeta.
+Kaveeta worked in around 70 films during her 20-year career from 1974 - 1994.
 In 1994, she quit the Pakistani film industry and decided to settle in the United States.

 Personal life

 Actress Kaveeta also known as Kavita was born as Nasreen Rizvi.
-She is also the aunt of the late British American actress Jiah Khan.
+She is the aunt of the late British-American actress Jiah Khan.